Who should replace Mike Martin Jr. as FSU baseball HC?

 The Resume:

-The former Seminole and ACC-player of the year is on the fast track in the baseball coaching circuit.
-He helped guide the Yellow Jacket offense to Top-5 offensive categories in batting average, hits, home runs, runs, scoring, and slugging percentage.
-He also helped Tech sign three straight top-20 recruiting classes, including two top-10 classes.
+The former Seminole and ACC Player of the Year is on the fast track in the coaching circuit.
+He helped guide the Yellow Jackets to top-5 in batting average, hits, home runs, runs, scoring, and slugging percentage.
+He also helped Tech sign three straight top-20 recruiting classes, including two in the top-10.

 In just Ramsey’s first year at the helm of the Yellow Jackets’ hitters, Georgia Tech led the ACC in hitting (.297) and finished second in run production (464), hits (702), slugging (.462), and finished third in home runs (418) and walks (356).
 Tech blasted back on the national scene in 2019, winning 43 games, a program-record 10-straight series and nine-straight Atlantic Coast Conference series, and capped it by being named the No. 3 National Seed and the host of the 2019 NCAA Atlanta Regional.
 Under Ramsey’s tutelage, consensus all-American Tristin English dominated the plate in ACC play, slashing .381/.462/.825 for 32 runs, 37 RBI and 11 homers.
 Just in the postseason, English hit .500 for 16 hits, five doubles, three home runs and 14 RBI.